THE BASICS

 (No matter what, if you've hired hair/makeup, we’ll zoom in on each hair and makeup look to make sure you’re happy with the HMUA’s work.)

-After the shoot
+after the shoot

 It super depends.
 We don't like to give hard numbers, but we've never seen anyone with fewer than 100 edited images or more than 600.

 Processing is light editing, during which we make global adjustments to each photo.
 This isn’t a slow and methodical look at every detail of an image- it’s more a quick “check” to be sure the photo is ready to show to the world.
-While we might do some precise corrections if the error is something we missed (a rip in a background, say, or a dust spot on the lens), we won’t be doing any detailed work here- no logo removals or stray hair fixes or makeup corrections.
+While we might do some precise corrections if the error is something we missed (a rip in a background, say, or a dust spot on the lens), we won’t be doing any detailed work here- no clothing logo removals or stray hair fixes or makeup corrections.
 (That all gets saved for retouching.)

 You will receive your gallery of processed images within one week of our session.